vbr-calc/vbr/docs/_pages/vbrmethods/electric/poe2010_ol.md

 ---
 # `poe2010_ol`

-The `poe2010_ol` empriical relation is derived from hydrogen doped and undoped runs of single crystal San Carlos Olivine (Fo_90).
+The `poe2010_ol` empriical relation is laboratory derived from hydrogen doped and undoped runs of single crystal San Carlos Olivine (Fo_90).
 Anhydrous runs undertaken at temperature and pressure conditions of 850 to 1436 degrees C at 8 GPa.
 The hydrated samples ran at identical pressures but lower temperatures (<=700) as to minimize dehydratrion.
 Experiments conducted for anisotropic crystal orientations for water contents up to ~2000 wt ppm determined by FTIR Spectroscopy by the Bell Calibration (Bell, 2003).
 Cited directly from Poe et al. (2010), "Electrical conductivity anisotropy of dry and hydrous olivine at 8 GPa", Physics of the Earth and Planetary Interiors, Volume 181, Issues 3–4, [DOI](https://doi.org/10.1016/j.pepi.2010.05.003).

 ## Requires:
 * `VBR.in.SV.T_K` temperature in degrees K